-A Quiet Place: Day One Review
+Review: A Quiet Place: Day One shifts its focus to human drama

 A Quiet Place: Day One is a 2024 movie prequel that has been done right

-Since A Quiet Place came out in 2018, we've watched the Abbott family survive in a silent, post-apocalyptic world.
 Directed by John Krasinski, the first two movies worked well due to their tense settings and focus on family resilience.

-A Quiet Place: Day One shifts the story to a city, showing people trying to survive the first days of the alien attack.
-Directed by Michael Sarnoski, this installment continues to explore human struggles in a disaster, this time in New York City, a place that is always loud, unless an alien invasion is taking place.
+The new film is directed by Michael Sarnoski and this installment continues to explore human struggles in a disaster, this time in New York City, a place that is always loud, unless an alien invasion is taking place.

 This is where, Sam (Lupita Nyong'o), a cancer patient, and Eric (Joseph Quinn), an anxious young man, meet while hiding in the city.